hasadna/datacity-k8s/docs/CREATE_INSTANCE.md

 * Storage Class: standard
 * Permissions: fine-grained

-Create a service account to access the bucket:
+Create a service account and HMAC key

-* name: `datacity-INSTANCE_NAME-storage`
-* No roles

-Create an HMAC key for the service account:

-* Cloud storage > Settings > Interoperability
-* Create HMAC key for service account
+* Cloud storage > Settings > Interoperability > Create a key for another service account
+* Create new account, name: `datacity-storage-INSTANCE_NAME` (no roles)
+* Keep the access key / secret

 Give the service account permissions for the bucket